 In Maryland, a director may be liable to the corporation for unlawful distributions only if the director also violated the standard of conduct for directors under Section 2-405.1 (§2-312(a)); in Delaware, a director is liable only if the violation was "willful or negligent" (§174(a)).
+In

-In both states (§2-312(b); §174(a)), any director who is held liable for amounts unlawfully paid is entitled to contribution from stockholders who accepted the dividend or asset with knowledge of the violation of the law.
+-65both states (§2-312(b); §174(a)), any director who is held liable for amounts unlawfully paid is entitled to contribution from stockholders who accepted the dividend or asset with knowledge of the violation of the law.
 In Delaware (§174(a)), directors are liable for a period of six years after such event for the full amount plus interest, unless the director recorded his dissent in the corporate minutes.
 In Maryland (§2-216(c)), directors also are criminally liable if they authorize or consent to the issuance of unauthorized stock of the corporation.

-In both states, a corporation may, in its charter, eliminate or limit a director's (and, in Maryland, an officer's) personal liability to the corporation and its stockholders for monetary damages with certain exceptions.
-Under Delaware law, however, no such provision may eliminate or limit a director's liability for (i) breaching his duty of loyalty, (ii) failing to act in good faith, (iii) engaging in intentional misconduct, (iv) knowingly violating a law, (v) approving an unlawful dividend, redemption or stock repurchase under Section 174 or (vi) obtaining an improper personal benefit (§102(b)(7)).
-Further, an amendment, repeal or limitation of such provision shall not affect its application with respect to an act or omission by a director occurring before such amendment, repeal or elimination, unless the provision provides otherwise at the time of the act or omission (§102(b)(7)).
+In both states, a corporation may, in its charter, eliminate or limit a director's and officer's personal liability to the corporation and its stockholders for monetary damages with certain exceptions.
+Under Delaware law, however, no such provision may eliminate or limit (1) a director's or officer's liability for (a) breaching his duty of loyalty, (b) failing to act in good faith, (c) engaging in intentional misconduct, (d) knowingly violating a law or (e) obtaining an improper personal benefit; (2) a director's liability for approving an unlawful dividend, redemption or stock repurchase under Section 174; or (3) an officer's liability in any action by or in the right of the corporation (§102(b)(7)).
+Further, an amendment, repeal or limitation of such provision shall not affect its application with respect to an act or omission by a director or officer occurring before such amendment, repeal or elimination, unless the provision provides otherwise at the time of the act or omission (§102(b)(7)).